 for me if I kept silent.

-One commentor, I don’t recall who, pointed out that the violence of racism is not new, but the videos that explicitly demonstrate the truth of what happened is new.
+The violence of racism is not new, but the videos that explicitly demonstrate the truth of what happened is new.
 There can be no more denying or covering up these incidences.
 Watch or don’t watch, but believe that those in power, the white world in this country, condone the violence with their silence and lack of action.

 I have lived with grief.
 Years ago, I lost my husband to lung cancer.
 I had months to realize that death was coming, to think about what my life would be like without him, yet grief did not seem lessened after death took him.
-I can’t imagine the shock and grief the families of those men are experiencing, those taken with senseless violent acts, and those who witnessed the horrific event.
+I can’t imagine the shock and grief the families of those murdered are experiencing, those taken with senseless violent acts, and those who witnessed the horrific event.
 I would hug and cry with the widows and mothers if I could.

 And so I understand the anger and pain of those that protest in the streets now, black and brown, and the whites that join you.
 I live in a rural area, but would be moved to be with you if I were in the city (and not afraid of virus exposure).
 I know you feel the pain as a personal attack and need to express that anger, the need to keep the visibility of these events in the public eye, and the fear of the future in a society where things don’t seem to change.
 I grew up in Newark, New Jersey, and was in high school during the 1967 race riots.
 The incident that sparked four days of protest, looting, and violence was the brutal beating and arrest of a black taxi driver by two white policemen for a minor traffic infraction, if that.
 In school, black students I knew cried, afraid to bus back to their homes in the inner city; when darkness fell, fires lit streets and gutted buildings; I heard gunfire in the night.
 Twenty-six people died during those four days.